open-edge-platform/edge-desktop-virtualization/idv-services/README.md

   ```
   DISPLAY=:0
   ```
-  Get the DISPLAY variable from the above output and update in `idv-services/etc/systemd/user/idv-init.service` and `idv-services/etc/systemd/user/idv-launcher.service`
+  In the above example, DISPLAY variable obtained from host system is `:0`, update the same in `Environment=DISPLAY=:0` of `idv-services/etc/systemd/user/idv-init.service` and `idv-services/etc/systemd/user/idv-launcher.service` files

   ### Step 1: Run scripts to copy necessary files and set sudo permissions